beccamargolis/book_tracker/README.md

 # book_tracker_proposal

-For my project I would like to create a book tracker for users to track books that they have read, log their thoughts and ratings, etc. They will be able to edit and delete their own posts.
-They will also be able to see the books that other users have read.
+The book tracker app will allow users to track the books they have read and provide their own ratings.
+Posts will include title, author, date finished, an uploaded cover image, a rating, and the user's thoughts.
+Users will be able to edit and delete their own posts, but will only be able to view posts from other users.
+The dashboard will feature a list of 5 books read by other users, selected at random.
+Users can shuffle the books for new options by clicking the "Shuffle books" button.
+Login and registration is required.